Amy Geller: Life and career

 Geller was born in Hampton, New Hampshire.
 She holds a B.A. from Bates College and an M.F.A. in Cinema and Media Production from Boston University.
 She has served as the artistic director of the Boston Jewish Film Festival and was President of Women in Film and Video New England.
-She teaches at Boston University and Emerson College.
-She is also a member of Film Fatales, the Documentary Producers Alliance, IDA and IFP New York.
+She is currently an Assistant Professor of Production at Boston University and has previously taught classes at Emerson College.
+She is also a member of Film Fatales, the Documentary Producers Alliance, and the IDA.
 In 2015, she received a Chai in the Hub Award for young Jewish leadership and, in 2016, a Boston University Women's Guild Scholarship.

 Geller co-directed her debut feature documentary, The Guys Next Door, along with Allie Humenuk, which premiered at the Sarasota Film Festival in 2016 and was broadcast on the World Channel.
 In 2019, she co-directed a documentary, The Rabbi Goes West, along with Gerald Peary, about a Chabad Hasidic rabbi and his family who built a shul in their Montana home.

+In 2024, Geller released her first narrative documentary podcast entitled "The Rabbis Go South."
+Produced, written and narrated by Geller and Peary, the seven-part series uncovers the true story of Jewish-Black solidarity in St. Augustine, Florida during the Civil Rights Movement.
+The podcast is a presentation of Hub & Spoke, an independent audio collective.